coldelectrons/unitedstatesofsmash/README.md

 ## What's up with this config?

+Beware: NixOS has a learning curve similar to Dwarf Fortress.
+That is, it's a learning cliff.

 I was just going to do a github-fork of `jakehamilton/config` (then called 'plusultra'), but because Nix configs are as personal as underwear and there was no reason for me to ever want to merge or make pull requests, I cut that link and started over.

 I'm calling this config `unitedstatesofsmash`, because of the `plusultra` name/namespace, which made me think of All Might from My Hero Academy.